-Please note the following changes to the Shawnee County District Court traffic dockets through the month of December.
+Please note the following changes to the Shawnee County District Court Traffic Dockets:

-1. Tuesday morning Traffic Dockets at 8:00 a.m. and 10:00 a.m. are cancelled through December 31, 2020.
+- Effective April 5, 2021, Tuesday morning Traffic Dockets will resume.
 Afternoon traffic hearings and trials will be held as scheduled.

-3. Monday DUI dockets will continue as scheduled.
+- Monday DUI Dockets will continue as scheduled.

 Contact the Traffic Clerk at (785) 251-6714 and update your name, address, telephone number, and email address.
 This will allow us to contact you prevent a possible suspension of your driving privileges or the issuance of a warrant for your arrest for missing a court appearance.

 Notice to Appear

 Be sure to come to court on the day and time stated on your Citation or Notice to Appear.
 If you do not appear, a warrant may issue for your arrest.

 Failure to appear for your hearing may result in the issuance of a warrant for your arrest and is not subject to the suspension of time limitations as set forth in the Supreme Court’s current Administrative Order.

 If you have missed a court date and/or there is a warrant issued for you, you must call the District Attorney at (785) 251-4330 (or (785) 251-4516, Hablamos Español) and ask for the Traffic Department.
 If you are able to resolve the matter or set a hearing date for resolution, the District Attorney’s Office will contact the Court and request that the warrant be withdrawn.